keshav1499/Dino-Game-128x64-OLED-using-FPGA/README.md

 Welcome to **Dino Kitty Jump**, a retro-style side-scroller game implemented in **Verilog HDL**.
 This adorable cat isn’t just cute—it jumps, dodges obstacles, and flashes with flair when hit!

-Designed for FPGA boards with basic VGA support, this project is a great demonstration of sprite rendering, animation, collision detection, and game logic in hardware.
+Designed for FPGA boards with basic ouput support, this project is a great demonstration of sprite rendering, animation, collision detection, and game logic in hardware.

 ---